Quill City: What to Do If a Porcupine Sticks Your Dog

 Those needley little jerks can mean an expensive vet bill.

-Olympic skier Lindsey Vonn’s dogs were stuck last week—repeatedly.
+Olympic skier Lindsey Vonn's dogs were stuck by porcupines recently—and it happened repeatedly.

 The gold medalist shared on Instagram that her pups ran out of the house after a porcupine, which left both of the poor dogs with dozens of quills stuck in their snouts.
 Ouch, just ouch.
 Vonn took them to their veterinarian right away, and they’re thankfully doing OK.